gklyne/annalist/documents/installing-annalist.md

     Note that the front page now shows text entry boxes and a button for creating a new collection.

 At this point, the **Admin** link in the page footer can be used to create additional local users via the local administrative interface (which is implemented in the underlying Django web application framework).
-Or just continue straight to create an initial dara collection.
+Or just continue straight to create an initial data collection.

 ## Create a collection

 This section assumes you are logged in to an Annalist system.

-To create a new _collection_, which is an Annalist unit of adminstratable and copyable data, enter a short name for the collection (consisting of just letters, digits and/or underscorte (`'_'`) characters) and a one-line label or description (which can contain arbitrary characters) into the text boxes presented:
+To create a new _collection_, which is an Annalist unit of administrable and copyable data, enter a short name for the collection (consisting of just letters, digits and/or underscorte (`'_'`) characters) and a one-line label or description (which can contain arbitrary characters) into the text boxes presented:

 ![Front page with details for new collection entered](screenshots/Front-page-collection-details.png)